btcpayserver/grandnode/README.md

 ### Download and installation

-The plugins can be downloaded through GrandNode Extension Directory or GitHub.
+The plugins can be downloaded through through [GitHub](https://github.com/btcpayserver/nopcommerce/releases) or [GrandNode Extension Marketplace](https://grandnode.com/btcpay-server-accept-bitcoin-payments).

 For installing the plugin on GrandNode, you can either upload the plugin directly to the `/plugins` folder in your GrandNode main directory and restart your application, or use the Admin Panel to upload the plugin.